|Address:||1585 Kansas Ave, San Luis Obispo, CA 93405 Map|

 Like many California detention facilities, the San Luis Obispo Jail is not without controversy; the SLO Jail has been in the news1 recently regarding a number of inmate deaths, most of which were attributed to medical conditions.

-The San Luis Obispo Detention Facility is located about 100 miles north of Santa Barbara, CA. The address and phone number of the jail are:
+The San Luis Obispo Detention Facility is located about 100 miles north of Santa Barbara, CA.

 For the benefit of family members and friends of individuals currently detained in the San Luis Obispo County Correctional System, our California criminal defense lawyers team provides key information below.
 The following important topics are covered: